 What types of evidence is needed for a medical malpractice claim?

 Medical records – The most important type of evidence is your medical records.
 These can be extensive and include medication administration records, prescription records, nurses’ notes, doctors’ notes, diagnostic information, lab reports, treatment plans, discharge papers, and more.

 Expert Witness Testimonies & Expert Articles.
 Articles from respected medical journals can help medical experts to assist you with your case.
 These types of articles help to show what the appropriate treatment in your situation should have been and how your treatment deviated from that standard.
 Medical literature is also helpful to medical malpractice lawyers when they cross-examine defense witnesses.

-Medical malpractice is when a healthcare professional is aware of the possible consequences before making a decision that led to an injury.
-This is one of the hardest elements to prove in a case as a genuine mistake by a medical professional is classed as negligence not malpractice.
+Medical malpractice occurs when a healthcare professional fails to use the level of skill, knowledge, and care in diagnosis and treatment that other reasonably careful professionals would use in the same or similar circumstances.
+This is one of the hardest elements to prove in a case as a judgment call by a medical professional is not malpractice.

 This is why it is so important to use a team of medical malpractice attorneys who are highly specialized in this field.
-Multiple members of our team are also actually qualified medical doctors, making them your best ally in your negligence or malpractice case.
+Members of our team also include a qualified medical doctor and nurse, making us your best ally in your negligence or malpractice case.

 If your medical negligence claim is successful, you can be awarded damages for: